Political history of the United Kingdom (1979–present): Boris Johnson (2019–2022)

 The premiership of Boris Johnson began on 24 July 2019 when Johnson accepted Queen Elizabeth II's invitation, at her prerogative, to form an administration.

 On 3 September 2019, Johnson threatened to call a general election after opposition and rebel Conservative MPs successfully voted against the government to take control of the order of business with a view to preventing a no-deal exit.
 The Benn Act, a bill to block a no-deal exit, passed the Commons on 4 September 2019, causing Johnson to call for a general election set for 12 December 2019.
 After several votes, a new election was approved for December 2019, in which the Conservative Party won an 80-seat majority, partially assisted by the Brexit Party, formed earlier in the year, agreeing to only campaign in non-Conservative seats.
 On 31 January 2020, Johnson took the country out of the European Union with the new Brexit deal he negotiated.
 He also oversaw the impact of Brexit on the Irish border, with his ministry negotiating the terms of the Northern Ireland Protocol.

 Johnson then oversaw the government's response to the COVID-19 pandemic in which the government imposed national lockdowns, health programs, and vaccination rollouts.
 The economic effects of the pandemic, Brexit, and other factors led to a cost-of-living crisis beginning in 2021 which saw the prices of many goods and services to skyrocket in the United Kingdom.
 The Russian invasion of Ukraine in February 2022 led Johnson to support Ukraine financially and militarily, with Johnson traveling to Kyiv to visit with Ukrainian President Volodymyr Zelenskyy.
 Various scandals rocked the Johnson ministry throughout 2022 including Johnson personally being served a fine for Partygate, in which 10 Downing Street was revealed to host social gatherings during the nationwide lockdown orders during the pandemic.
-The embroilment of Chris Pincher in a sex scandal led to mass resignations in Johnson's cabinet, leading Johnson to announce his resignation in July 2022.
-However, Johnson served as caretaker PM for several weeks until a new leader had been chosen.
+The embroilment of Chris Pincher in a sex scandal led to mass resignations in Johnson's cabinet, leading Johnson to announce his resignation as leader of the Conservative Party on 7 July 2022 and Prime Minister on 6 September 2022.
+He was succeeded by Liz Truss.